cornell-colab/Day-1-Introduction/README.md

 * In what ways do find the project successful or unsuccessful?
 * What are your questions?

+(We'll continue to refer to the project examples in this list over the next few weeks.)

 #### Major Projects

 Geospatial Projects